the-shoaib2/SYNAPSE/packages/synapse-sdk/typescript/README.md

 console.log(response.choices[0].message.content);
 ```

-You can also use the SDK without specifying an assistant to just get the Continue API client:
+You can also use the SDK without specifying an assistant to just get the Synapse API client:

 ```typescript
 import { Synapse } from "@synapse/sdk";